APIs-guru/APIs-guru.github.io/README.md

 # APIs-guru.github.io
-UX for APIs-guru's API collection
+UI for APIs-guru's API collection

+Based on prototype from @kyyberi, see [this issue](https://github.com/APIs-guru/api-models/issues/31).